Sharp Objects

 Sharp Objects is the 2006 debut novel by American author Gillian Flynn.
-The book was first published through Shaye Areheart Books on September 26, 2006, and was later reprinted by Broadway Books.
+It is told from the perspective of Camille Preaker, a newspaper journalist who returns to her hometown in Missouri to report on a series of murders.
+There, she reconnects with her estranged mother and 13-year-old half-sister.
+A domestic noir, mystery, psychological thriller, and Southern Gothic novel, it explores femininity, trauma, and abuse.

-The novel follows Camille Preaker, a newspaper journalist who returns to her hometown to report on a series of brutal murders.
-It garnered critical acclaim.
+Flynn began writing the novel in 2001; she wanted to explore female violence and deviate from the popular chick lit novels at the time.
+Sharp Objects was first published by Shaye Areheart Books on September 26, 2006.
+The novel received critical acclaim, with praise for its prose, atmosphere, characters, and depth.
+Its initial sales were perceived as modest, but it achieved greater commercial success following the publication of Flynn's third novel, Gone Girl (2012), including selling over 230,000 copies in 2012.
+A miniseries adaptation aired on HBO in 2018 and became a critical and commercial success.

 Plot

 Camille Preaker works as a journalist at The Daily Post, a small newspaper in Chicago.
 She is dissatisfied with her job, which involves covering stories about crime and human suffering.
 Camille has a complicated relationship with her boss, Frank Curry, who supported her after a recent hospitalization for self-harm.
 She has a history of carving words into her skin.

-Curry assigns her to cover the case of a murdered girl and a missing child in her fictional hometown of Wind Gap, Missouri.
-She stays with her estranged mother Adora, step-father Alan, and half-sister Amma in Adora's Victorian mansion.
+Curry assigns her to cover the case of a murdered girl named Ann Nash and a missing child named Natalie Keene in her hometown of Wind Gap, Missouri.
+She stays with her estranged mother (Adora), step-father (Alan), and 13-year-old half-sister (Amma) in Adora's Victorian mansion.
 Adora is the heiress to the town's central industry of pork farming.
+Her relationship with Camille has always been troubled, especially after the death of her younger daughter, Marian, from an illness during Camille's youth.

-Once in Wind Gap, Camille gathers information from the townspeople, including the family of Ann Nash, the murdered girl.
+Once in Wind Gap, Camille gathers information from the townspeople, including Ann's family.
 The local police offer little insight, but Chief Vickery, the town sheriff, confides off the record that he believes the perpetrator is a local resident.
-When the missing girl, Natalie Keene, is found strangled with her teeth removed, Camille's editor, Curry, asks her to stay in town to continue reporting the unfolding events.
+When Natalie is found strangled with her teeth removed, Curry asks her to stay in town to continue reporting the unfolding events.

-Camille reconnects with her estranged mother, Adora, and her 13-year-old half-sister, Amma.
-Camille's relationship with her mother has always been troubled, especially after the death of her younger sister, Marian, from an illness during Camille's youth.
+Camille reconnects with Adora and Amma.
+Adora tells her that she does not love her because she reminds her of her emotionally withdrawn mother, Joya.
 Amma, born after Marian's death, is a manipulative teenager who hides her rebellious behavior from Adora.
 Camille also forms a relationship with Richard Willis, a detective from Kansas City investigating the possibility of a serial killer.